crypticCaroline/puppyplaymates/README.md

 * I would like to find out what the site is about
 * I would like to see if the site is for me without registering
 * I would like to easily register
-* I would like to be able to add my dogs details
+* I would like to be able to add my dog’s details

 #### Existing User